 Your terminal will also give you real-time updates of any activity on this ad hoc-style server.
 You can copy the URL provided in the

-Listening on line and paste that into your browser of choice to access your site, including the administrator.
+[OK] Web server listening line and paste that into your browser of choice to access your site, including the administrator.

 The first time it loads, Grav pre-compiles some files.
 If you now refresh your browser, you will get a faster, cached version.

 In the previous examples, $ represents the command prompt.
 This may look different on various platforms.

 By default, Grav comes with some sample pages to give you something to get started with.
 Your site is already fully functional and you can configure it, add content, extend it, or customize it as much as you like.

 If any issues are discovered during the initial page load (or after a cache-flush event) you may see an error page: